-- 1. Records are required by STC officials in the proper performance of duties, - 2.
-Organizations conducting studies for educational and governmental agencies, - 3.
-U.S. Government agencies as listed in Public Law 93-380, - 4.
-Accrediting agencies,

-- 5. Parents of dependent children as defined in the Internal Revenue Code of 1954, - 6.
-Appropriate persons in connection with an emergency, - 7.
-Other educational institutions upon request of transcripts for students seeking enrollment in that institution, - 8.
-In connection with the award of financial aid, and - 9.
-In response to legal court orders.
+- Records are required by STC officials in the proper performance of duties, - Organizations conducting studies for educational and governmental agencies, - U.S. Government agencies as listed in Public Law 93-380, - Accrediting agencies, - Parents of dependent children as defined in the Internal Revenue Code of 1954, - Appropriate persons about an emergency, - Other educational institutions upon request of transcripts for students seeking enrollment in that institution, - In connection with the award of financial aid, and - In response to legal court orders.